Teacher providing feedback to students through a video conference call, emphasizing online education.

 Remember that your teaching philosophy is not a fixed document but a living reflection of your identity, goals, and practices as an educator.
 You can revisit and refresh it periodically to keep it relevant and meaningful.

 If you have any questions or comments on How to Refresh Your Teaching Philosophy for the New Normal, please leave them below.
-Also, you can check our YouTube videos for interview Q&A, job-related, inspirational, and motivational videos.
 Thanks for reading, and I’ll see you at the next one!

 Arlene Tangcangco 道地